hervenivon/aws-experiments-data-ingestion-and-analytics/README.md

 ## Solutions alternatives

-Although the cost can't be simply multiply when you scale your application - decreasing price mechanism notably apply to several services and the QuickSight fees would be mostly the same until you require more capacities - it is interesting to look at specific parts of this architecture and estimate what would be the cost with the presented technology and some alternatives.
+Although the cost can't simply multiply when you scale your application - decreasing price mechanism notably apply to several services and the QuickSight fees would be mostly the same until you require more capacities - it is interesting to look at specific parts of this architecture and estimate what would be the cost with the presented technology and some alternatives.

 Example: What would be the cost of the ingestion layer for 800.000 bid requests / seconds for 1 hour?